oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/american-samoa.md

 a fue (coconut fiber fly whisk; representing wisdom) crossed with a to'oto'o (staff; representing authority); national colors: red, white, blue

 ### 國歌
-- `name`: "Amerika Samoa" (American Samoa)
+- `名稱`: "Amerika Samoa" (American Samoa)
-- `lyrics/music`: Mariota Tiumalu TUIASOSOPO/Napoleon Andrew TUITELELEAPAGA
+- `歌詞／音樂`: Mariota Tiumalu TUIASOSOPO/Napoleon Andrew TUITELELEAPAGA
 **note**:  local anthem adopted 1950; as a territory of the United States, "The Star-Spangled Banner" is official (see United States)

 ## 經濟